 Seeking energetic people who enjoy playing with children in an outdoor environment, and who want to be positive Christian role models in their life.
 Typical hours – Mon through Friday – 2:45 – 6pm.
 Prefer 18+, but will accept applications from anyone over 16.
 Pay increase applicants with a CDL.

 This is a 12 month internship.
-Start in August or Sept 2023. $340 per week + housing, utilities, meals (when served to camp guests) This internship is focused on camping career development.
+Start in Sept 2023. $340 per week + housing, utilities, meals (when served to camp guests) This internship is focused on camping career development.
 Key focus areas of learning include hospitality/retreat management, children/youth ministry and development, administrative management, event planning, program and partnership development, and ACA policy review.
 In this role, you will participate in and learn about all that happens in the non-summer seasons of camping ministry life.
 This will include working with the After School program daily.
 You will also learn about designing programs and teaching staff effective leadership skills in relation to mission and goals.
 You will play a leadership role for the summer camp season as well.
 Interns will live in a Christian camp community which prays, worships, plays, and works with one another.
 Additional mentoring from seasoned camp professionals will help prepare you for your career in camping or other ministry fields.

 Seeking reliable, experienced person to help the kitchen team in creating quality, nutritious, made-from-scratch meals for campers and retreat guests.
 Qualified applicants will have a desire work with fresh whole foods, experience cooking for large quantities of people, and a positive attitude.
 Applicants must be hard-working, dependable, team players to work in this dynamic bustling kitchen.
 Flexible schedule with most meals served Mon-Fri during summer camp and on primarily on weekends the rest of the year.

 To apply: email resume and interest to email@example.com